prometheus/docs/content/docs/instrumenting/writing_exporters.md

 Follow the [best practices on metric naming](/docs/practices/naming).

-Generally metric names should allow someone who’s familiar with Prometheus but not a particular system to make a good guess as to what a metric means.
+Generally metric names should allow someone who is familiar with Prometheus but not a particular system to make a good guess as to what a metric means.
 A metric named `http_requests_total` is not extremely useful - are these being measured as they come in, in some filter or